5 min read

 An unregistered trademark, or state common law mark, is essentially the same thing as a registered trademark in that it is a word, slogan, symbol, design, or combination of these that identifies the source of your goods and services and distinguishes them from the goods and services of others.

-However, with no federal registration, there is no legal presumption of ownership.
+However, without federal registration, there is no legal presumption of ownership.
 This limits protection to your immediate geographic area and takes away most recourse available against unauthorized use of the trademark.

 Click here to read more about Registered vs Unregistered Trademarks: Why Registration Matters.